eonk/dar_book/docs/11-homework.md

 Let’s look at another variable, of whether the respondent reported an incidence of theft to the police.
 This variable is called `Q61E_f` in your data.
 Use the `attributes()` function to learn about the variable.
 Remember this is a categorical variable so you need to transform the data into a 'factor' variable.
 1) What percentage of respondents who answered this question with Yes or No reported their theft to the police?
-2) Calculate 95% confidence intervals around this value (hint: look for the `prop.table()` function in the lab notes).
+2) Calculate 95% confidence intervals around this value (hint: look for the `prop.test()` function in the lab notes).
 What does this tell you?
 Interpret this in your own words below.

 ## Week 4: Hypothesis tests (comparing means)